amanrai31/JavaScript/promises/README.md

 -----

-Create a Promise => new Promise constructor is created which recives an executor function, when this constructor is executed then a new promise object is created in memory.
+Create a Promise => new Promise constructor is created which receives an executor function, when this constructor is executed then a new promise object is created in memory.

 What next?